Bounds on Multigraded Regularity: Powers of Ideals and Multigraded Regularity

 \end{proof}

-A similar problem is to characterize the asymptotic behavior of regularity for symbolic powers of $I$.
+A related problem is characterizing the asymptotic behavior of regularity for symbolic powers of $I$.
 Note that the symbolic Rees ring of $I$ is not necessarily noetherian (see \cite{grifoSeceleanu21}, for instance), so our argument for the existence of the degree $\aa$ in the proof of Proposition~\ref{prop:inner-bound} does not work in this case.
 More generally, if $\cI = \{I_n\}$ is a filtration of ideals, then one may ask for sufficient conditions so that $\reg\!\left(I_n\right)$ is uniformly bounded.

 \begin{bibdiv} \begin{biblist}

 \bib{bagheriChardinHa13}{article}{ author={Bagheri, Amir}, author={Chardin, Marc}, author={H\`a, Huy T\`ai}, title={The eventual shape of Betti tables of powers of ideals}, journal={Math.
 Res.
 Lett.}, volume={20}, date={2013}, number={6}, pages={1033--1046}, }